amuracciole/moon-bot-binance/README.md

 - EMAIL_FROM -> Mail that sends the notifications
 - EMAIL_TO -> Mail where notifications are received
 - EMAIL_PASS -> This is not your email account password, is a "key" obtained in your email settings to allow you send messages from external API
-- HISTORIC_PATH, LOGS_PATH and FLAG_PATH-> Complete path that you save those files
+- HISTORIC_PATH, LOGS_PATH, FLAG_PATH & DIFF_PATH -> Complete path that you save those files
 - BUY_PATH & SELL_PATH -> Complete path that you save those files.
 These files are use to calculare earns
-- TELEGRAM_TOKEN & TELEGRAM_CHAT_ID: These are Telegram information.
+- TELEGRAM_TOKEN & TELEGRAM_CHAT_ID -> These are Telegram information.
 To get the token, you must create a Telegram Bot.
 I recommend BotFather

 ## Email :email:
 Allows you to send an email with a notification once bot make an operation.
 This is a second way to save a history